 25 Things to know about Cuba

 Cuba is a land of contrasts with its beautiful luxurious beaches, beautiful music, glorious scenery and fascinating history.
-As a country that was closed to citizens from the US for many years it is now possible to visit this amazing country.
+As a country that was closed to citizens from the US for many years, it is now possible to visit this amazing country.
+Even with the changes made by Trump in 2019 you can still visit Cuba.
 Learn what us Canadians have known about Cuba for many years and you too will come to love this country and its people.

 Life in Cuba has changed greatly over the past 10 years, read what Jet-Settera has to say about the changes that have taken place in the country here.